 There's an old saying that there's a right tool for every job.
-This is especially true when it comes to document comparison.
-Microsoft Word has always had a comparison feature but Word 2007 and 2010 now boast improved capability.
-Law firms upgrading to Microsoft Office 2010 will be looking to evaluate this new feature in the hope that it meets their comparison needs.
+This is especially true when it comes to document comparison in the legal profession.
+Microsoft Word has always had a comparison feature, but Word as part of Office 365 boasts improved capability.
+Law firms upgrading to Microsoft Office 2016 will be looking to evaluate this new feature in the hope that it meets their comparison needs.
 However, questions will need to be asked.
 Can it really meet the demanding requirements of legal comparison?

 We published a report that compares the results of file comparison software compareDocs with Microsoft Word in typical comparison scenarios.
 These are the 10 major differences that firms should be aware of when choosing a comparison solution.

 Users have found Microsoft Word doesn’t accurately show changes in Tables, Headers/Footers, Footnotes, and Tables of Contents, which makes the technology difficult to rely on.

 Since Microsoft closed its specialist legal team much of the expertise needed to continue to support and develop its comparison feature has been diluted, meaning it hasn’t kept up with the pace of change in the legal industry.